 Diamond Beach 7 day Iceland itinerary by car one week road trip

 If you are planning a trip to Iceland, our 7 day Iceland itinerary will help you plan the perfect Iceland road trip.
-If you have 7 days in Iceland you have time to explore the capital city of Reykjavík, the west coast, the famous Golden Circle, and the south coast of the country.
+If you have 7 days in Iceland you have time to explore the capital city of Reykjavik, the west coast, the famous Golden Circle, and the south coast of the country.
 Our suggested Iceland itinerary includes cultural highlights, waterfalls, glaciers, national parks, Icelandic horses, fishing villages, black sand beaches, lava fields, and loads of scenic views.
 It covers some of the most famous and iconic places in Iceland as well as some lesser known spots.
-This itinerary is perfect any time of the year, including in winter where many places in Iceland become inaccessible or close for the winter.
-We visited all these places ourselves this last winter on a self-drive trip.
-Although you certainly can’t explore all the wonderful places Iceland has to offer, you can see a lot… Read the rest
+This itinerary works any time of the year, but it was designed specifically for winter when many parts of Iceland become inaccessible or close for the season.
+We visited all these places ourselves on a self-drive trip during early March, and we have also visited Iceland in the summer, so we know the… Read the rest

 May 7, 2017 - Written by Jessica Norah 44 Comments